 Those with a greater need for calcium, such as osteoporosis sufferers or post-menopausal ladies should make sure they are receiving adequate calcium through their diets and/or supplements.
 Perhaps this is something to discuss with your GP.
 The news that calcium supplements raise the risk of heart attacks will obviously be a concern to many.
 It has been suggested that calcium should be obtained through food – milk, cheese and green left vegetables.
 Calcium obtained through supplements has a “flooding” effect on our systems, whereas if obtained through our food is absorbed slowly.

 A recent craze in barefoot running has caused a spate of leg and foot injuries.
-Injuries vary, from calf strains, stress fractures to achilles tendonitis.
+Injuries vary, from calf strains, stress fractures to achilles tendonitis, and it’s very likely that you’ll end up in a podiatrist if you keep doing barefoot running consistently.
 Perhaps those participating went too quickly from their usual footwear to barefoot?
 The different styles of running create pressures in different parts of the foot.
 The cushioned heel and stiff sole of the modern training shoe wasn’t invented until the 1970’s.
 Barefoot running has been practiced by humans for millennia, and still is the norm in some areas today.
 Some people opt for the barefoot running shoe, like a glove for the foot.
 If you wish to practice barefoot running, the key is to break yourself in gradually.
 Start walking around barefoot, then run no more than a quarter of a mile every other day in the first week.
 Gradually increase the distance, and stop if you experience a problem.
 Those with reduced sensation in their feet, as is the case for some diabetics, should not practice this.
 More research is continuing to evaluate the value of barefoot running.

 Vitamin drips.
 Recently these have been reported in the news due to celebrities using them.
 Often used as a hangover cure.
 It has been reported that they are of no harm as long as the practitioner is fully versed in clinical hygiene and locating a vein for the drip.
 A few people have experienced anaphylactic shock as a result.
 The worry is, it will encourage excessive alcohol consumption, as some may just seek this as the solution the morning after.